applebuddy/TOEIC-Speaking-Study/README.md

 - I usually buy fruit and vegetables there.
 The fruit and vegetables there are fresh and are usually available at a reasonable price.
 I'm very into that kind of stuff.

 ## Q7

+Do you think there should be more clothing stores where you live?
+Why or why not?

+- No, I don't think there should be some clothing stores where I live for many reasons.
+- because there's department store near my house. it's just a block away. and it takes 10 minutes on foot. also. there are many kinds of items in at department store. so I can buy something more effectively, and efficiently.
+  - I only buy clothes from my favorite shops.
+They carry lots of items, and the quality of the clothes is pretty good.
+Also, the clothing stores are all located near my house.
+They are located within a short walking distance.
+  - carry 운반하다, 취급하다.

 Do you suggest that I go to a convenience store rather than to a supermarket?